elastic/elasticsearch-php/README.md

 Official low-level client for Elasticsearch.
 Its goal is to provide common ground for all Elasticsearch-related code in PHP; because of this it tries to be opinion-free and very extendable.

-To maintain consistency across all the low-level clients (Ruby, Python, etc), clients accept simple associative arrays as parameters.
+To maintain consistency across all the low-level clients (Ruby, Python, etc.), clients accept simple associative arrays as parameters.
 All parameters, from the URI to the document body, are defined in the associative array.

 Features